 Sectoral funds are those equity funds that invest in a particular sector/industry like information technology, banking, real estate, FMCG, etc. For instance, in the last couple of years, pharmaceutical companies’ stocks have witnessed an uprise due to the COVID-19 pandemic.
 So, if a fund scheme plans to focus majorly on the pharma sector by primarily investing in stocks of pharma companies, it is a kind of sectoral fund.

 Thematic Funds, as one can guess, are funds that invest around a theme.
-Thematic funds are often confused with sectoral funds but it is important to note that the latter invests only in a particular sector, while thematic funds can invest in multiple sectors that are well-defined to a theme.
+Investors confuse between the thematic funds and the sectoral funds.
+But, it is important to note that the latter invests only in a particular sector.
+Whereas, the thematic funds can invest in multiple sectors that are well-defined to a theme.
 For example, if fund managers want to invest around farming or agriculture themes, they may invest in various company stocks of different sectors like fertilizers, automobiles, Agri products, and so on.

 Focussed funds are those equity funds that focus on a few stocks.
 Often confused with sectoral and thematic funds, focussed funds neither invest in a particular sector nor stocks explicit to a theme.
 However, they concentrate on a very limited number of stocks in limited sectors rather than a large variety of stocks.